doraadong/MESSI/README.md

-# MMOETS
+# MESSI
+MESSI(Mixture of Experts for Spatial Signaling genes Identification).
 A predictive framework to identify signalling genes active in cell-cell interaction